vivekdeshmukhrepos/picture_book_generator/README.md

 You can print it, share it, or turn it into a real children's book!

-## 🧰 Tech Stack
-OpenAI (GPT-3.5/4) — For outline, story text, and image prompts

-Stability AI — For realistic, style-consistent illustrations

-FPDF (Python) — For layouting and PDF generation

-Python modules like requests, uuid, os

-💡 Why I Built This
+## 💡 Why I Built This

-AI has incredible potential in education and storytelling.
+- AI has incredible potential in education and storytelling.
 Imagine empowering:

-Children to turn their ideas into real books
+- Children to turn their ideas into real books

-Teachers to generate engaging reading material
+- Teachers to generate engaging reading material

-Hobbyists and parents to co-create with their kids
+- Hobbyists and parents to co-create with their kids

-This project is a small, fun step in that direction.
+- This project is a small, fun step in that direction.